umran/apify/README.md

   }
 }

-// a collection level document
+// a collection level document that references the above defined embedded document
 Student: {
   class: 'collection',
   fields: {